 Instructions

-- Soak 6 wooden skewers in water for 20 minutes to prevent burning.
+- Soak the skewers: Place the wooden skewers in a dish of cold water and leave them for at least 20 minutes to prevent burning.

-- Heat a griddle pan to high heat.
-Cook the kebabs for 10-15 minutes, turning every 2-3 minutes, until the fish is cooked through and the bread is golden.
-Serve immediately.
+- Grill until golden: Heat a griddle pan over high heat until smoking.
+Cook for 10–15 minutes, turning every 2–3 minutes until the fish is firm and opaque and the bread is golden.